singh1114/best/_posts/2019-10-02-mongo-aggregates.md

 {% include lazyload.html image_src="https://webassets.mongodb.com/_com_assets/cms/mongodb_logo1-76twgcu2dm.png" image_alt="Mongo DB" image_title="Mongo DB" %}

-Mongo DB aggregates make it easier to query data from any collection.
+Mongo DB aggregates make it easier to query data from different collections.
 It involves things like matching, getting data from other collections, selecting fields and many more.

 Let's discuss a few of these aggregate queries.